-The Councilors’ Challenge is an annual event that engages the expertise and creativity of APS Subject Matter and General Policy Committees to work collaboratively to develop ideas and products to meet needs of APS members and the profession of plant pathology.
+The Councilors’ Challenge engages the expertise and creativity of APS Subject Matter and General Policy Committees to work collaboratively to develop ideas and products to meet needs of APS members and the profession of plant pathology.

 FY23 Councilors' Challenge: Ongoing Committee Engagement

 Background and Goal

 Engagement of members and committees is central to the impact and mission of APS.
 The shift into online platforms has created a new opportunity for committees to establish engagement with their members throughout the year.
 The goal of the challenge is to equip our committees with strategies for engaging their members and stakeholders using online tools.
 These strategies will become part of an APS Leadership Institute toolkit available to committee chairs and members

 We are looking to equip our committees with strategies for engaging their committee members throughout the year.
 Submissions should briefly describe:

 - Resources (such as time, people, tools, funding, APS staff time, etc.) needed for the activity

 - Anticipated result or output of the activity

 - How the activity engages the broader APS members, the public, or any stakeholder group